Is Respiratory Alkalosis?

 - pulmonary embolism

 of Respiratory Alkalosis

-Overbreathing itself is a sign that respiratory alkalosis is likely to develop.
-Low carbon dioxide levels in the blood also have a number of
+develop.
+However, low carbon dioxide levels in the blood also have a number of

 - feeling light-headed

 - numbness and/or muscle spasms in the hands and

 for Respiratory Alkalosis